 Making these videos was much more effective in educating his audience and helping them.

-- Take in all feedback and improve your product or service
+Take in all this feedback, whether positive or negative, and improve your product

 Even after you launch a new product into the market tailored according to your audience’s preferences, they will likely have something to say about it.